bernardoaraujor/corinda/README.md

 ## Masters

 This work is part of my MSc. in Computer Engineering @ UFG, Brazil.
-The Dissertation will be available soon, however only a Brazilian Portuguese version.

 ## Passfault Wordlists